 If a foreign entity designation, its abbreviation, or its description does not appear in Appendix D, the examining attorney must inquire further into the specific nature of the entity.
 The examining attorney may request a description of the nature of the foreign entity, if necessary.

 Foreign entities may be organized under either national or provincial laws.
 However, the TEAS form requires an applicant to specify the state or foreign country under which it is legally organized, but does not permit an applicant to specify a foreign province or geographical region in this field.
-Therefore, if the applicant is organized under the laws of a foreign province or geographical region, the applicant should select as the entity type the choice of “Other,” which will allow entry within the free-text field provided at “Specify Entity Type” of both the type of entity and the foreign province or geographical region under which it is organized (e.g., “corporation of Ontario”).
-In the next section, “State or Country Where Legally Organized,” the country (e.g., “Canada”) should then be selected from the pull-down menu.
+Therefore, if the applicant is organized under the laws of a foreign province or geographical region, the applicant should select the entity type "Other" (rather than "Corporation," "Limited Liability Company," "Partnership," etc.), which will allow entry within the free-text field provided at "Specify Entity Type" of both the type of entity and the foreign province or geographical region under which it is organized (e.g., enter "corporation of Ontario" in the box labeled "If not listed above, please specify here:").
+In the next section, "State or Country Where Legally Organized," the country (e.g., "Canada") should then be selected from the pull-down menu.